Safetywing: Is It a World Nomads Alternative?

 Safety Wing vs World Nomads: Price

 First things first, what are their prices like?
-We all know we'd rather spend our cash on anything other than insurance (regardless of how important it is), so of course, people are going to swing towards the cheaper one: what I like about SafetyWing is how simple their prices are: $37/4 weeks.
-With World Nomads their prices are from $43/4 weeks but it all depends on where you're from and where you're going. $43/4 weeks doesn't seem that much compared to $37/4 weeks, however, and this is a big however, if you leave Europe (to say, Thailand) the price skyrockets to nearly $100!
+We all know we'd rather spend our cash on anything other than insurance (regardless of how important it is), so of course, people are going to swing towards the cheaper one.
+What I like about SafetyWing is how simple their prices are: $45.08 /4 weeks (aka $11.27 per week).
+With World Nomads their prices are from $60/4 weeks but it all depends on where you're from and where you're going. $60/4 weeks doesn't seem that much more compared to $45.08/4 weeks, however, and this is a big however, if you leave Europe (to say, Thailand, or even Turkey) the price skyrockets to $149.42!
 This is a giant leap.

 As for the price being dependent on where you're from for World Nomads, this always worked well for me (being from the UK gives you cheaper insurance from World Nomads than say Germany or the USA), but unlike many Brits, I try to think about people other than myself.
 Why should the price of my insurance be cheaper because of where I was born?
 Okay sure, it's always going to be cheaper for Brits than Americans because their whole healthcare payment system is messed up, but why is the price for me lower than the price for a German citizen?